When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mother holding crying baby

-You’re a Bad Parent
+You Are a Bad Parent

-Babies Who Have Colic Grow Up To Be Unhappy Children
+Colicky Babies Grow Up Unhappy

 Our 11-year-old had colic I thought would never end.
 Now he’s an intelligent, caring, active kid who laughs and plays just like anyone else.
 While he may not remember all that crying, I certainly do!
 But you’d never know looking at him now that he had a period of such upset and discomfort (for both of us).